 Main picture: An engraving of the route of the Armada

-Apart from their gender, Phillip and Elizabeth were opposites in every conceivable way possible.
+Apart from their gender, Phillip of Spain and Elizabeth of England were opposites in every conceivable way possible.
 Phillip was extremely pious & hard-working but exceptionally anti-social.
 Unlike his fellow monarchs, he personally reviewed all decisions even the minutest.
 His staff would hand him all the correspondence which he would annotate with his views.
 Instead of making verbal requests to his subordinates, they would be in the form of a letter.
-The locus of all decisions however mundane would be Phillip.
+The locus of all decisions, however mundane, would be Phillip.

 By 1588, Elizabeth was in her mid-fifties.
 Notwithstanding all the romantic notions of Elizabeth still being the alluring seductress, age had not been kind to her.
 If it were not for the layers of creams smeared on her face and the most lavish attire that she wore – the most flamboyant ruffs, her voluminous pearl necklaces, her copious rubies – she would be mistaken for decrepit 70 year old woman.
 Unlike Phillip, she was constantly surrounded by her gaggle of ladies-in-waiting.
 Amongst them was Blanche Parry her erstwhile nursemaid and now confidant.